neo-ai/neo-ai-dlr/README.md

 `pip install dlr`

-For installation of DLR on GPU targets, non-x86 edge devices, or building DLR from source, please refer to [Installing DLR](https://neo-ai-dlr.readthedocs.io/en/latest/install.html)
+For installation of DLR on GPU targets or non-x86 edge devices, please refer to [Releases](https://github.com/neo-ai/neo-ai-dlr/releases) for prebuilt binaries, or [Installing DLR](https://neo-ai-dlr.readthedocs.io/en/latest/install.html) for building DLR from source.

 ## Usage